 If you still have outbreaks of genital herpes during this time, you may be referred to a specialist.

-If you have been diagnosed with genital herpes and you're having an outbreak:
+There are things you can do if you've been diagnosed with genital herpes and you're having an outbreak.

 keep the area clean using plain or salt water to prevent blisters becoming infected